Skip to main content

 The production of silk, known as sericulture, is a meticulous process:

 2. Harvesting Cocoons: After spinning their cocoons, the silkworms are carefully harvested.
+To produce just one kilogram of silk, around 187 kilograms of mulberry leaves are required to feed the silkworms.

 3. Reeling the Silk: The cocoons are soaked in hot water to loosen the fibers, which are then unwound into a single continuous silk thread.

 4. Spinning and Weaving: The silk threads are spun into yarn and woven into fabric.
-After weaving, the fabric often undergoes a dyeing process, as silk readily absorbs dyes to produce vibrant, long-lasting colors.
+After weaving, the fabric often undergoes a dyeing process, as silk readily absorbs dyes to produce vibrant, long lasting colors.

-It takes approximately 2,500 silkworms to produce one pound of raw silk, highlighting the labor-intensive nature of silk production.
+It takes approximately 2,500 silkworms to produce one pound of raw silk, highlighting the labor intensive nature of silk production.
 Silk is also prized for painting, as its smooth surface allows for artistic expression and decorative beauty.

 Types of Silk